Sunday, December 21, 2014

 Since Irenaeus' DOB is approximately 130 AD, it is understandable why many would consider him an authoritative source for a late date.

 Some consider Irenaeus’s quote so significant they cite him as their only authority.
-This is also likely however because no other credible source is available (we mention another less credible one, seldom mentioned, towards the end).
-Any other claim based on such slim support would not be considered strong even if it were sound.
+This however is also likely because no other credible source is available (we cite another less credible one, seldom mentioned, towards the end).
+Any other claim based on such slim support - i.e. only one source - would not be considered strong even if the claim were sound.

-Basing one’s position on such limited support makes a closer look at the meaning of this quote not only necessary but vital.
+Basing one’s position on only one source makes a closer look at the meaning of this quote not only necessary but vital.
 If it can be demonstrated the common interpretation of this sole quote is inadequate, it makes a late date unnecessary if not virtually impossible.

 The primary part quoted is: